 - Dynamic risk based on previous day’s, week’s, or month’s price action (AB values)

-An important detail of the Order Manager is that volume is calculated with the inclusion of broker spread and commission, which may help traders get a more realistic view of potential outcomes.
+Volume is calculated with the inclusion of broker spread and commission, which helps traders get a more realistic view of potential outcomes.
+The Pip Calculator is another useful companion for understanding pip value across different instruments.may help traders get a more realistic view of potential outcomes.

 Download a Collection of Indicators, Courses, and EA for FREE